chili-publish/grafx-documentation/docs/GraFx-Publisher/index.md

 GraFx Publisher is the evolution of **CHILI publisher Online** (CPO) into the platform of CHILI GraFx.

-Enter the ‘phygital’ age of marketing by producing high-quality print and static digital output with GraFx Publisher.
+Enter the 'phygital' age of marketing by producing high-quality print and static digital output with GraFx Publisher.

 ## Concepts and features from CHILI publisher